ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 # SASS best practices

 ## Importing files
-Keep in mind that paths in CSS are relative to the compiled CSS file at root level.
+Keep in mind that paths in CSS are relative to the compiled CSS file at templates/default/.
 Paths in Sass @use, @forward or @import (deprecated) are relative to the Sass file.
 * You MUST include partials with @use and/or @forward.
 * You MUST NOT use the deprecated @import.
 * When including a file with @use you SHOULD utilize a namespace.
 You MAY use the one generated by default or define a custom namespace.